Step 10. Specify Guest Processing Settings

 If you use Kerberos authentication, consider requirements and limitations described in the Kerberos Authentication section.

 - By default, Veeam Backup & Replication uses the same credentials for all VMs in the job.
 If some VM requires a different user account, click Credentials and enter custom credentials for the VM.

-To check if Veeam Backup & Replication can communicate with VMs added to the job and deploy the non-persistent runtime components or use (if necessary, deploy) persistent agent components on their guest OSes, click Test Now.
+- To check if Veeam Backup & Replication can communicate with VMs added to the job, click Test Now.
 Veeam Backup & Replication will use the specified credentials to connect to all VMs in the list.